Matrix-Analytic Methods

 Matrix-Analytic Methods (MAM) for MAP/PH distributions.

-This module provides functions for analyzing Markovian Arrival Processes (MAPs), Phase-Type (PH) distributions, and related matrix-analytic methods.
-It includes fitting algorithms, moment calculations, and various transformations.
+Native Python implementations for analyzing Markovian Arrival Processes (MAPs), Phase-Type (PH) distributions, and related matrix-analytic methods.

 map_pie(D0, D1=None)[source]